bella-labs/OW2-Customizable-Aim-Trainer/Description.md

 * Projectile heroes will try to read your movement and lead their shots when aiming for you, though it will not account for gravity on projectiles.
 * Bots will use react to your input if ==Bots React== is set to on in the workshop settings menu.
 * Bots will use offensive abilities if the setting "Use Abilities" is set to true under the ==Bot Movement== menu option.
-* Bots will use defensive abilities and ultimates if enabled in under the setting 7.1-3. in the workshop settings menu.
+* Bots will use defensive abilities and ultimates if enabled in under the setting 7.x. in the workshop settings menu.
+* By default this code has no cooldowns for abilities.
+If you want to use this setting I recommend setting under 'Heroes -> General -> Ability Cooldown Time' to 100% so that your cooldown timers will be similar to an actual game.
+* Also note that Echo's flight and Doomfist's slam are set to 10% by default because of a weird interaction when canceling these abilties with 0% cooldowns.
+If practicing these heroes go to 'Heroes -> Doomfist  / Echo-> Seismic Slam Cooldown Time / Flight Cooldown Time' and set them to 100%

 ## Workshop Settings Menu
 ### UI Settings